JohanvandeKoppel/clGray-Scott/README.md

 This repository contains the OpenCL code that runs the model describing spatial self-organisation in a chemical, as published in the papers:

 Gray, P., and S. K. Scott.
 1983.
-AUTOCATALYTIC REACTIONS IN THE ISOTHERMAL, CONTINUOUS STIRRED TANK REACTOR - ISOLAS AND OTHER FORMS OF MULTISTABILITY.
+Autocatalytic reactions in the isothermal, continuous stirred tank reactor - isolas and other forms of multistability.
 Chemical Engineering Science 38:29-43.

 Pearson, J. E. 1993.
 Complex Patterns in a Simple System.
 Science 261:189-192.